-Failing to Update Your Home Insurance Coverage
+Neglecting to Review and Update Your Home Insurance Coverage

+Failing to regularly review and adjust your policy to account for home improvements, new purchases, or increased rebuilding costs can leave you underinsured.
 Changes to your home and new possessions mean changes to your insurance policy.
 Additionally, a growing family could indicate costly possessions that should be included in your policy as well.
 When you make a significant change to your property or make an expensive purchase, your insurer needs to know.
 Thus, your insurance will cover any potential losses.